What is “Conflict System Design”

 How are the disputes being handled at the present time?
 What about the costs of the present system?
 What are the transaction costs?
 How satisfied are disputants with the outcomes arising from the present process?
 What effect does the present system have on relationships?
 How often do the same problems or types of problems arise?

 Why are disputes handled in the way they are?
 The answers to this question frequently revolve around issues relating to traditional procedures, motivation, skill, resources and the organizational environment.

 There are three major and inter-related approaches to resolving conflicts:

-Interest-based approaches – processes which focus on reconciling the interest (wants, needs and concerns) of the parties.
-Examples include interest based negotiation, concilation and mediation
+Interest-based approaches – processes which focus on reconciling the interests (wants, needs and concerns) of the parties.
+Examples include interest-based negotiation, conciliation and mediation.

 Cost of Conflict Resolution

 The principle goal of a conflict system design project is to reduce the “cost” of resolving disputes.
 While “cost” certainly includes the “dollars and cents”, it is a broader concept which also includes the following criteria for measurement and comparison:

 Transaction costs – resources (time and money) consumed / opportunities lost

 Satisfaction with outcomes – to what degree are “interests” met?
 Is the resolution of the conflict perceived to be fair?

 Effect on relationships – is there is an ongoing relationship?
 Is it strengthened or weakened by the dispute resolution system?